simonallfrey/programmingPhoenixLiveviewSlime/README.md

 # Pentoslime

+Warning: untested with liveview > 17.5, pretty shure 18 breaks it.

 Example of using Slime (http://slime-lang.com/reference/) with Phoenix Liveview

 A more extensive reference (for slim, slime's ruby mother) https://rubydoc.info/gems/slim